claudiafff/text-based-game/README.md

 **This file is where I will write my pseudocode for my text based game**

 ## What is the game?
-Objective is to have a successful date.
+Objective is to have a successful date, based on the choices you make.

 ## The game's pseudocode: